teamclouday/AIArtist/README.md

 Project intended for university course.
 But also an interesting one.

+To view the version 1 of video style transfer, click this [link](https://www.bilibili.com/video/av77410445)
-To view the final result of video style transfer, click this [link](https://www.bilibili.com/video/av77410445)
+To view the final version of video style transfer, click this [link](https://www.bilibili.com/video/av78332976)

 ------